-Assessment Highest Unweighted Scaling Weight Weighted Scaled Component Name Cycle Score (HUS) (SW) Score (HUS x SW) Component 2: Differentiation in Instruction 2016 - 2017 2.125 6.274 13.332 Component 2 F eedback Statements: You may wish to provide clearer evidenc individual learning differences. e of your insight in to student learning throug h your recognition of students' You may wish to provide clearer evidenc differentiated instruction and individual s ropriate goals for student learning and conn ect those goals to You may wish to provide clearer evidenc e that you give ap propriate individual feedb ack and next step: s to each student.
-You may wish to provide clearer evidenc differentiated to meet the needs of indivi engage in reflective think ing about how you r instruction is Component 3: Teaching Practice and Learning Environment 2016 - 2017 1.000 12.548 12.548 Component 3 F eedback Statements: You may wish to provide evidence that yo learning motivations. ou understand chil d development and have insight into studen t differences and You may wish to provide evidence that ye environment for the students. ou foster an equita ble setting that provides a a safe, intellectuall y challenging You may wish to provide evidence of you lessons.
-Ir knowledge of the e subject as you appropri ately design and d eliver your classroon Component 4: Effective and Reflective Practitioner 2016 - 2017 2.000 6.274 12.548 Component 4 F eedback Statements: You may wish to provide clearer evidenc student assessment data, collected obse You may wish to provide clearer evidenc learning goals and when planning instruc nowledge gathered about the students wher n establishing Score: 1.708
+Component Name Assessment Cycle Highest Unweighted Score (HUS) Scaling Weight (SW) Weighted Scaled Score (HUS x SW) Component 2: Differentiation in Instruction 2016 - 2017 2.125 6.274 13.332 Component 2 F eedback Statements: You may wish to provide clearer evidenc individual learning differences. e of your insight in to student learning throug h your recognition of students' You may wish to provide clearer evidence differentiated instruction and individual s ropriate goals for student learning and conn ect those goals to You may wish to provide clearer evidence e that you give ap propriate individual feedb ack and next step: s to each student.
+You may wish to provide clearer evidenc differentiated to meet the needs of indivi engage in reflective think ing about how you r instruction is Component 3: Teaching Practice and Learning Environment 2016 - 2017 1.000 12.548 12.548 Component 3 F eedback Statements: You may wish to provide evidence that y learning motivations. ou understand chil d development and have insight into studen t differences and You may wish to provide evidence that y environment for the students. ou foster an equita ble setting that provides a safe, intellectuall y challenging You may wish to provide evidence of you lessons. ur knowledge of the e subject as you appropri ately design and d eliver your classroon Component 4: Effective and Reflective Practitioner 2016 - 2017 2.000 6.274 12.548 Component 4 F eedback Statements: You may wish to provide clearer evidenc student assessment data, collected obse You may wish to provide clearer evidenc learning goals and when planning instruc nowledge gathered about the students wher establishing